rsyslog/rsyslog/source/compatibility/v3compatibility.rst

 Please note that rsyslogd issues warning messages if the -c3 command line option is not given.
 This is to alert you that your are running in compatibility mode.
-Compatibility mode interfers with you rsyslog.conf commands and may cause some undesired side-effects.
+Compatibility mode interferes with your rsyslog.conf commands and may cause some undesired side-effects.
 It is meant to be used with a plain old rsyslog.conf - if you use new features, things become messy.
 So the best advise is to work through this document,